Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 ⬆️ Cumulative elevation gain: 3.054 m

-🗓 Recommended season: La Ruta dels 3 Refugis is a high-mountain route, so the best time to enjoy it is from the beginning of June to mid-September
+🗓 Recommended season: Travessa dels 3 Refugis is a high-mountain route, so the best time to enjoy it is from the beginning of June to mid-September

 The route is graded “easy-moderate“, which we think is accurate.
-We regularly hike, and we found the track to be challenging because of the distance, but not technically difficult.
-If done in a leisurely pace, we believe that this route is affordable for most hikers.
+We regularly hike and found the track challenging the first two days because of the distance, but it wasn’t technically difficult.
+If done at a leisurely pace, we believe that this route is affordable for most hikers.

 👌🏼 Our tip